Java Reporting Defined

 Whether you’re deploying in the cloud or on-premises, utilizing big data or traditional SQL data sources, JReport allows you to enable fast access to your application’s aggregated data.

 The Importance of Java Reporting

-The widespread use of applications built on Java EE standards has given rise to the demand for Java based reporting tools.
-While these tools take advantage functionality of Java EE, not all solutions are created equal.
+Finally, the widespread use of applications built on Java EE standards has given rise to the demand for Java-based reporting tools.
+While these tools leverage the functionality of Java EE, not all solutions are created equal.
 Ease of use and ease of embedding are key differentiators amongst these tools.
-An open set of api customization options and flexibility in white-labeling are key to the embedding process both on the front-end and the backend.
+A set of API customization options and flexibility in white-labeling are key to the embedding process both on the front and back end.

 - Utilizing a third party Java reporting tool can save time money and resources by decreasing the development and deployment cycle often needed to add analytics to your application